aral/ar.al-site/content/2019/08/26/introducing-small-technology-foundation/index.md

 As part of our relocating to Ireland, we are in the process of shutting down our not-for-profit in the UK, Ind.ie (Article 12), and we’ve set up a new not-for-profit in Ireland.

-We’ve also refined our articulation of the problem the solution we are exploring.
-The result is Small Technology Foundation and the concept of [Small Tech](https://small-tech.org/about/#small-tech) as the polar opposite of – and [the antidote to](https://localhost/2019/03/04/small-technology/) – Big Tech and Silicon Valley’s church of startups and exponential growth.
+We’ve also refined how we articulate both the problem and the solution we are exploring.
+The result is Small Technology Foundation and the concept of [Small Tech](https://small-tech.org/about/#small-tech) as the polar opposite of – and [the antidote to](/2019/03/04/small-technology/) – Big Tech and Silicon Valley’s church of startups and exponential growth.

 ## What is Small Technology?

 {{<figure src="small-technology-tenets.jpeg" alt="The tenets of Small Technology: easy to use, personal, private by default, copyleft / share-alike, peer-to-peer, interoperable, zero-knowledge, non-commercial, non-colonial, accessible" caption="The tenets of Small Technology." >}}

-[Small Technology](https://small-tech.org/about#small-technology) are everyday tools for every people designed to increase human welfare, not corporate profits.
+[Small Technology](https://small-tech.org/about#small-technology) are everyday tools for everyday people designed to increase human welfare, not corporate profits.

 ## What are you working on?

 {{< figure src="site-js-screenshot.jpeg" alt="Screenshot of SiteJS.org" caption="Site.js: what would a web development tool look like if it was designed for individuals, not startups or enterprises?" >}}

 I’ve personally spent the last six months creating [Site.js](https://site.js) – which I’m excited to announce here alongside the setup of our foundation.
-Site.js is the first step in [our plan](https://small-tech.org/research-and-development#the-plan) to evolve a [Peer Web](https://ar.al/2019/02/13/on-the-general-architecture-of-the-peer-web/) using based on the [DAT ecosystem](https://datproject.org).
+Site.js is the first step in [our plan](https://small-tech.org/research-and-development#the-plan) to evolve a [peer web](https://ar.al/2019/02/13/on-the-general-architecture-of-the-peer-web/) based on the [DAT ecosystem](https://datproject.org).

 Site.js makes it simple to set up your own single-tenant, secure personal web site (static and dynamic).
 How simple?
 Here’s how you’d deploy a “Hello, world!” site on your production server: